How Long Is Coast Guard Boot Camp

 Custom-Challenge-Coins

-Each military challenge coin is unique and may be printed with a specific date, place, event name, or related pattern to reflect its commemorative significance.
+Each military challenge coin may be printed with a specific date, place, event name, or related pattern to reflect its commemorative significance.

 Honor challenge coins are often used as a medium of exchange and display within the Coast Guard or between other military organizations.